-Details of intra-group transactions are given in note 35 of the notes to the consolidated financial statements.
+Details of intra-group transactions are given in note 35 of the consolidated notes.

 D.4 Specify the mechanisms established to detect, identify and resolve possible conflicts of interest arising between the institute or its group and its directors, members of the governing body or executives.